-- a) All work performed on Statutory Holidays shall be paid for at double time of the base rate for the work performed by the shift employee. - b) For each Statutory Holiday worked, a shift employee will cancel one rest day in lieu of receiving one day off with pay for the statutory holiday. - j) Provided sufficient advance notice is given and with the approval of the immediate supervisor, employees may exchange shifts if there is no increased cost to the City and there is sufficient time off for rest periods as defined in the Motor Vehicle Safety Act.
-(Added March 1, 2001)
+- a) All work performed on Statutory Holidays shall be paid for at double time of the base rate for the work performed by the shift employee. - For each Statutory Holiday worked, a shift employee will cancel one rest day in lieu of receiving one day off with pay for the statutory holiday. - j) Provided sufficient advance notice is given and with the approval of the immediate supervisor, employees may exchange shifts if there is no increased cost to the City and there is sufficient time off for rest periods as defined in the Motor Vehicle Act and Regulations.